India · tool

 Local etiquette

-- •Tipping is not mandatory but appreciated for good service (5-10% is common).
+- •Tipping is not mandatory but rounding up the bill or leaving 5-10% for good service is appreciated in restaurants.

-- •It's polite to eat with your right hand, especially when eating traditional Indian meals.
+- •It's common to eat with your right hand, especially when eating traditional Indian meals, but utensils are always provided.

 - •Reservations are recommended for popular restaurants, especially on weekends.